Jump to Section:

 Read specificity: You can choose to see results based on taxonomic assignments.
 By setting the Read Specificity filter to “Specific Only” you will only see matches to taxa that are assigned to a genus.
 If you would like to see all taxon matches, regardless of whether or not they have been classified within a genus, set the Read Specificity filter to “All”.

 Threshold filters - You can choose to filter results based on metric value ranges reflecting the quality of alignments against the NT or NR database.
-Thresholds will allow you to filter out spurious matches.
+Thresholds will allow you to filter out spurious matches based on one or multiple metrics.

 For example, you can set the following thresholds: